Acting Judicial Officer

-Judge Gary Shapiro was appointed Judicial Officer by Postmaster General Brennan in November 2015.
-In that capacity, Judge Shapiro serves as chairman of the Postal Service Board of Contract Appeals under the Contract Disputes Act and as vice president of the Judicial Officer department.
+Judge Alan Caramella was appointed acting Judicial Officer by Postmaster General Brennan in June 2019.
+In that capacity, Judge Caramella serves as chairman of the Postal Service Board of Contract Appeals under the Contract Disputes Act and as vice president of the Judicial Officer department.